Machine Reading Comprehension using Case-based Reasoning: Experiments

 \subsubsection{Supporting Evidence Identification}

-It is becoming increasingly important to train models to predict the right answer for the right reasons.
+It is becoming increasingly important to train models to predict the \textit{right} answer for the \textit{right} reasons.
 Since \method{} identifies the answer span by comparing it with multiple answer-containing contexts of similar cases, we hypothesize that it can cut through the noise and identify the correct occurrence of the span that \textit{exactly} answers the question.
-Our main baseline for this experiment is the BLANC model~\cite{seonwoo-etal-2020-context}, which trains an auxiliary model specifically for context prediction.
+Our main baseline is BLANC~\cite{seonwoo-etal-2020-context}, which trains an auxiliary model specifically for context prediction.

-Table \ref{tab:span_results} highlights the performance gain of \method{} compared to BLANC and several strong baselines.
-Our method improves performance on NaturalQ by 7.89 Span-EM and 4.12 Span-F1 points in predicting the span indices.
+Table \ref{tab:span_results} highlights the performance gains of \method{} compared to BLANC and several strong baselines.
+Our method shows improvements on NaturalQ by 7.89 Span-EM and 4.12 Span-F1 points in predicting the span indices.
 On NewsQA, it improves performance by 1.68 Span-EM and 1.73 Span-F1 points compared to BLANC.
-To determine the gain due to predicting the answer span with the correct supporting evidence, we follow the same practice in BLANC by evaluating the performance on the NaturalQuestions (NaturalQ*) subset that contains questions with answers that have at least two mentions within the context.
+To determine the gains due to predicting the answer span with the correct supporting evidence, we follow the approach in BLANC and evaluate performance on the NaturalQuestions (NaturalQ*) subset that contains questions with answers that have at least two mentions within the context.
 Our method outperforms BLANC on this subset by 6.73 and 4.05 points for Span-EM and Span-F1, respectively.